franzbu/EnhancedSpaces.spoon/README.md

 ### Switch Directly to Any mSpace

+For switching directly to any mSpace, press 'alt' and the key for your mSpace.

+As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' if the shortcuts are to your liking.

-For switching directly to any mSpace, press 'alt' .
-In case you would like to change this modifier, add the following line to your 'init.lua', making the appropriate changes ragarding your desired modifier(s):
+However, in case you would like to change this modifier, add the following line to your 'init.lua', making the appropriate changes ragarding your desired modifier(s):

 ```lua
   ...